kdmayer/3D-PV-Locator/README.md

 Repo with [documentation](docs/_build/rinoh/pv4ger.pdf) for "[3D-PV-Locator: Large-scale detection of rooftop-mounted photovoltaic systems in 3D](https://www.sciencedirect.com/science/article/pii/S0306261921016937?via%3Dihub)" published in Applied Energy.

+In case you would like to explore the code with which we created the image datasets and pre-processed the CityGML files, please have a look at the following [GitHub repo](https://github.com/kdmayer/CityGML-Preprocessing-Demo).

+## About

 3D-PV-Locator is a joint research initiative between [Stanford University](http://web.stanford.edu/group/energyatlas/home.html), [University of Freiburg](https://www.is.uni-freiburg.de/research/smart-cities-industries-group/smart-cities-industries-sci-group), and [LMU Munich](https://www.en.compecon.econ.uni-muenchen.de/staff/postdocs/arlt1/index.html) that aims at democratizing and accelerating the access to photovoltaic (PV) systems data in Germany and beyond.

 To do so, we have developed a computer vision-based pipeline leveraging aerial imagery with a spatial resolution of